sslover/designing-for-data-personalization/syllabus.md

 * Design Exercise - Pen & Paper Wireframing
     * Who's on the floor?
     * What have you eaten in the last 24 hours?
-    *
+    * The dashboard of you: what datapoints would you show?
+How would you show them?
-* Design Topic - Wireframing: Tools, Strategies, & Story Flow
+* Design Topic - Design Structures + Wireframing
     * **[Presentation](https://docs.google.com/presentation/d/1Z8IH1punyYfVQJPUoqGlIQxWWyM_vkmxD_ByRWa1Dao/edit?usp=sharing)**
     * References:
         * Some Wireframing Tools